-As always, we brought forward our expertise in editorial and design thinking.
-We explored different visualization options and devices to show off the data and tell its stories, keeping in mind how they could work across different platforms.
+We explored different visualization options to reveal the data and tell its stories, keeping in mind how they could work across different platforms.

-With a solid idea of the different stories and data, we ran paper and pencil sketch sessions with the team’s designers and non-designers to get initial thoughts down.
+With a solid grasp on the data, we ran paper-and-pencil sketch sessions with the team’s designers and non-designers to get initial thoughts down.

-These sessions gave us two things: the time and space to weigh up different options, and a broad spectrum of ideas and opinions.
+These free-flowing sketch sessions gave us an exciting spectrum of ideas and opinions.

-We find that getting the thinking done upfront helps reduce the amount of changes needed later.
-So, most of our final designs were very similar to our first sketches.
+We find that getting the visual thinking done upfront helps reduce the amount of changes needed later.
+And sure enough, most of our final designs were very similar to our first sketches.

-The devs like this because they can quickly start exploring the best ways of making the piece sing.
-Animations, transitions – even the physics of dynamic content – are all super-important to the overall feel of the piece, especially as the central interaction of this piece was a user’s own year of birth.
+Animations and transitions – even the physics of dynamic content – are all super-important to the overall feel of the visualization, especially as the central interaction of this piece was a user’s own year of birth.

-The big challenge here was to make a personalised viz universally interesting.
-So we put our stories about global health in the context of big moments in history.
-Like what’s happened in global health terms since The Beatles made it big?
-Or Neil Armstrong set foot on the moon?
+To make a personalised viz universally interesting, we put our stories about global health in the context of big moments in history.
+What’s happened to global health since The Beatles made it big?
+Or since Neil Armstrong put his footprints on the moon?

 Physically displaying a data visualization in an exhibition space is a whole different ball game to putting it online.

-Our team installed the piece and, on the nights itself, we were there to hear people’s first-hand reactions as they used it – from shock at how many children still die in their first month of life, to surprise at how much life expectancy, for most, has increased.
+On the night itself, our team was there to hear people’s first-hand reactions as they used the visualisation – from their shock at how many children still die in their first month of life, to their surprise at how much life expectancy, for most, has increased.

 Want to know how many return trips you could make to Mars with your new-found life expectancy?
 Give Global Health Check a try to find out.

-In October 2017, Global Health Check received an honouree Webby award (the Oscars for websites) for Best Health Website.
+Update: Global Health Check was shortlisted in the Information Is Beautiful awards and received an honouree Webby award (the Oscars for websites) for Best Health Website.